 In April 2008 the Ministry of Health announced a significant investment aimed at strengthening the Māori health and disability workforce.
 This investment included a commitment to fostering clinical leadership and supporting the professional development of Māori nurses and midwives.

 The Ministry appointed the Auckland District Health Board as the first host District Health Board to set up and implement the National Māori Nursing and Midwifery Workforce Development Programme.
 In October 2012 the programme transferred to the Northland District Health Board.
-In December 2017 the Ministry of Health extended the contract for a further three years to December 2019.
+In December 2019 the Ministry of Health extended the contract for a further year to December 2020.